Skillshare vs. Udemy: Which One Is Best For Your Course?

-Step 6: Once you’ve planned your course, it’s time to upload each individual lesson (and its accompanying videos and resources).
+Once you’ve planned your course, it’s time to upload each individual lesson and its accompanying videos and resources.

 You can choose different content types for each lecture: video, video and slide mashup, and article.

-You can also add a description to each lecture, and upload additional resources like PDFs, graphics, and external links.
+In addition, you can enter a description to each lecture, and upload additional resources like PDFs, graphics, and external links.

 Compared to Skillshare, Udemy offers a lot more in terms of options and flexibility.
 But this does come at the expense of time.
 Even with a short, free course, you’ll likely need to reserve at least 2 to 3 hours to get your first course up and running.

 Skillshare vs. Udemy: The Student Experience

 No matter what online course you create, the most important people are those you create it for.

 As such, no Udemy vs. Skillshare Comparison could be complete without taking into account the Skillshare vs. Udemy student experience (and which platform aligns best with different personality types).

 Let’s begin with what’s often the most important factor…price!

 Skillshare’s subscription model is a popular one among today’s younger generations.
 Used to the likes of Netflix, the option to pay $15 per month for an unlimited number of courses and classes appeals to many.